-Our European headquarters encompasses office space in a shared facility located in Z✓rich, Switzerland.
-The current lease agreement is through at least April 2023, with the option to renew.
+Our European headquarters encompasses office space in a shared facility located in Zürich, Switzerland.
+The current lease agreement is through December 2024, with the option to renew.
 The lease terms provide flexibility to increase our space allocation on short term notice.